Chart Color Schemes

 Oak Flats faces significant health challenges, as indicated by its health data.

-Both younger and older age groups have notable prevalence rates for common health conditions.
-Approximately 54% (~3,914 people) of Oak Flats' total population has private health cover, which is quite high.
-The most prevalent medical conditions in the area are arthritis (affecting 10.7% of residents) and mental health issues (impacting 9.5%).
-In contrast, 62.8% of residents claim to be completely free from medical ailments, compared to 65.2% across Rest of NSW.
-Oak Flats has a higher proportion of seniors aged 65 and over, at 22.3% (1,604 people), than the Rest of NSW's 20.9%.
-The health outcomes among seniors in Oak Flats present some challenges, generally aligning with the overall population's health profile.
+Both younger and older age groups exhibit high prevalence rates for common health conditions.
+Approximately 54% (~3,851 people) of Oak Flats' total population has private health cover, a figure that is relatively high.
+The most prevalent medical conditions in the area are arthritis (affecting 10.7% of residents) and mental health issues (9.5%).
+Conversely, 62.8% of residents report having no medical ailments, compared to 65.2% across the Rest of NSW.
+Oak Flats has a higher proportion of seniors aged 65 and over (22.3%, or 1,578 people), compared to the Rest of NSW's 20.9%.
+The health outcomes among seniors in Oak Flats present some challenges, generally aligned with the overall population's health profile.

 Frequently Asked Questions - Health